ToshioCP/Gtk4-tutorial/src/sec29.src.md

 ## column.ui

-Ui file specifies whole widgets and their structure.
+Ui file specifies widgets and list item templates.

 @@@include
 column/column.ui
 @@@

-- 3-12: Widget parent-child relationship is GtkApplicationWindow => GtkScrolledWindow => GtkColumnView.
+- 3-12: GtkApplicationWindow has a child widget GtkScrolledWindow.
+GtkScrolledWindoww has a child widget GtkColumnView.
 - 12-18: GtkColumnView has "model" property.
 It points GtkSelectionModel interface.
-In this ui file, GtkSingleSelection is used as GtkSelectionModel.
+GtkNoSelection class is used as GtkSelectionModel.
-GtkSingleSelection is an object that implements GtkSelectionModel.
 And again, it has "model" property.
 It points GtkSortListModel.
 This list model supports sorting the list.
 It will be explained in the later subsection.
 And it also has "model" property.
 It points GtkDirectoryList.
-Therefore, the chain is: GtkColumnView => GtkSingleSelection => GtkSortListModel => GtkDirectoryList.
+Therefore, the chain is: GtkColumnView => GtkNoSelection => GtkSortListModel => GtkDirectoryList.
 - 18-20: GtkDirectoryList.
 It is a list of GFileInfo, which holds information of files under a directory.
 It has "attributes" property.